RECON: Reasoning with Condensation for Efficient Retrieval-Augmented Generation: Conclusion and Future Works

-We presented \ours, a framework that tackles the efficiency and performance challenges of RL-based RAG systems through active context compression.
-By introducing a dedicated summarization module trained via two complementary stages\,---\,relevance pretraining and multi-aspect distillation\,---\,\ours condenses verbose retrieval outputs into concise, factual evidence that is better aligned with downstream reasoning.
-Integrated into the Search-R1 pipeline, \ours yields consistent improvements across seven QA benchmarks: it effectively reduces context length, leading to improved training speed and inference latency, while boosting reasoning accuracy, particularly on multi-hop tasks that demand evidence synthesis.
-To summarize, our results demonstrate the potential of learned context compression as a key design for the next generation of RL-based RAG agents.
-We highlight potential future works as extensions to diverse domains where efficient and trustworthy reasoning over retrieved knowledge is essential.
+We presented \ours, a framework that addresses the efficiency and performance challenges of RL-trained search agents by compressing environment observations on the fly.
+By inserting a dedicated summarization module---trained via relevance pretraining followed by multi-aspect distillation, and frozen during RL---between the search tool and the agent, \ours converts verbose tool outputs into concise, factual observations that better align with the agent's downstream reasoning.
+Integrated into the Search-R1 search-agent pipeline, \ours yields consistent improvements across seven QA benchmarks: it shortens the running context, accelerates both training and inference, and lifts reasoning accuracy, particularly on multi-hop tasks that demand reconciling evidence across many tool calls.
+As search agents are pushed toward longer-horizon, multi-tool settings---web browsing, scientific discovery, computer use---observation compression becomes a practical necessity rather than a useful optimization. \ours provides a concrete, modular approach to this problem, and we see extending it to richer tool ecosystems and more diverse environments as a promising direction for future work.